tkellen/kwm/README.md

 First, install [kubectl], you'll need that to interact with your cluster once it is running.
 Then, choose your flavor of KWM.
 There are two release types:
 "unbundled" and "bundled".
-The unbundled version is a shell script and a folder of templates you can modify as you see fit.
+The unbundled version is a shell script and a folder of templates you can easily read and modify.
 The bundled version has all the templates inlined as functions.

 **Bundled**
 ```
 wget https://github.com/tkellen/kwm/releases/download/v0.3.0/kwm
 chmod +x kwm
-./kwm
+export PATH=$PATH:$PWD
+kwm
 ```

 **Unbundled**